 The park attracts bushwalkers and birdwatchers and sightings of the orange-bellied parrot – one of the rarest birds in the world on the brink of extinction – is on the top of everyone’s list.

-Mortimer Bay Aurora Australis
+6- Mortimer Bay

-Mortimer Bay is a great location for to enjoy fresh oysters Mortimer Bay is south east of Hobart.
+Mortimer Bay is a great location to enjoy fresh oysters Mortimer Bay is south-east of Hobart.

-Aurora Australis at Narawntapu National Park
+7- Narawntapu National Park

 The Milky Way stretching across the sky is only one of the attractions of this tranquil park in Tasmania’s central north coast.

 The park has beaches, headlands, dunes, lagoons and a historic farm.

-Known as the “Serengeti of Tasmania”, Narawntapu National Park is a popular area for birdwatching and is one of the best regions for viewing wildlife.
+Known as the “Serengeti of Tasmania”, Narawntapu National Park is a popular area for birdwatching and is one of the best regions for viewing Tasmanian wildlife.